RPM Mortgage Pro Late Model Series 2019

 D. Altering the Hoosier 970 tire, such as soaking the tire, or cutting the tire.
 Tires are to be a stock 970 tire.

 E. If you are caught cheating the fuel in any way, the fuel must be stock as provided by the manufacturer, and must not have ANY additives whatsoever.

 Illegal components WILL be confiscated by Madera Speedway and become property of the speedway.

 All races will pay a guaranteed $2,000 to win.
 The March and July races will pay $5,000 to win, and the last race in October will pay $10,000 to win!
 All other races pay $2,000 to win.

-$5,000 to the Champion of the eight race televised series!
+$5,000 to the Champion of the nine race televised series!

 The Hoosier blind draw happens at the driver's meeting each race, the first car number drawn will receive a $200 bonus, and the second car number drawn will receive a $100 bonus.
 If that is not enough RPM Mortgage has put up another $100 for each race in the series for the fastest qualifier.
 RPM Mortgage has a history of getting loans to their customers fast, and in that same tradition all the prize money and bonus bucks will be paid out to the competitors the night of the event.
 The RPM Mortgage Pro late Model Series is designed to be fan and racer friendly with big breaks between the races in the season.

 Race Procedures; note, we use the Madera Speedway track rules except where noted different on this page.